MicrosoftDocs/defender-docs/defender-office-365/mdo-email-entity-page.md

 The following actions are available at the top of the Email entity page:

-- :::image type="icon" source="media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action**: For information, see [Threat hunting: Email remediation](threat-explorer-threat-hunting.md#email-remediation).
+- :::image type="icon" source="media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action**: For information, see [Threat hunting: The Take action wizard](threat-explorer-threat-hunting.md#the-take-action-wizard).
 - :::image type="icon" source="media/m365-cc-sc-view-message-headers-icon.png" border="false"::: **Email preview**¹ ²
 - :::image type="icon" source="media/m365-cc-sc-more-actions-icon.png" border="false"::: **More options**:
   - :::image type="icon" source="media/m365-cc-sc-open-icon.png" border="false"::: **Go to quarantined email**: Available only if the message was quarantined.
 Selecting this action opens the **Email** tab on the **Quarantine** page at <https://security.microsoft.com/quarantine>, filtered by the unique **Message ID** value of the message.
 For more information, see [View quarantined email](quarantine-admin-manage-messages-files.md#view-quarantined-email).